-King County voter outreach to get $950,000 boost in advance of upcoming elections
+$1 million boost for ‘critically important’ voter outreach efforts in King County

 A new cycle of funding to support voter outreach and education for historically disenfranchised populations in King County will receive a nearly $1 million boost over the next two years.

-The $950,000 in grants will be awarded to over 30 nonprofits between 2021 and 2022 under King County Elections’ Voter Education Fund.
+The $950,000 in grants will be awarded to over 30 nonprofits this year and next under King County Elections’ Voter Education Fund.
 This year’s round of funding is more important than ever, said Kendall LeVan Hodson, chief of staff of county elections.

 “With all of the misinformation around elections over the past year, this work is critically important to ensure that there’s good information out there and that it’s being shared by trusted sources in the community,” Hodson said.